Metals in Biology and Medicine

 - Classification in the paper presentation (2 papers) with average of 9.5 or more; with a weighting of 25% in the final classification; classification below 9.5 in this component does not confer frequency;

 - 2 theoretical tests, arithmetic average with a weighting of 50% (9.5 or higher in the average of the two frequencies) (written exam).

 2) Final exam

-- Classification in the seminar (2 seminar) with average of 9.5 or more; with a weighting of 45% in the final classification;
+- Classification in the presentation of the papers and report on the pratical classes with average of 9.5 or more; with a weighting of 50% in the final classification;

 At any time, the written evaluation can be substituted by an oral evaluation.